 - A.1.
 All duties performed by the speech-language pathology assistant licensee or provisional speech-language pathology assistant licensee shall be assigned by a licensed speech-language pathologist and shall be supervised in accordance with the rules and regulations specified by the board.
-Caseload assignments shall be consistent with the knowledge base and training of the licensee for the performance of the following tasks: - a. conduct speech-language screenings and assessments without interpretation, following specified protocols as developed by the supervising speech-language pathologist.
-An assistant may not administer a test if the publisher's examiner requirements dictate administration by a graduate-degreed individual.
-All screening and assessment reports shall be cosigned and interpreted by the supervising speech-language pathologist; - b. perform hearing screenings limited to a pass/fail determination for the purpose of initial identification of disorders, following specified protocols as approved by the supervising speech-language pathologist; - c. provide direct treatment which is within the level of training and experience as prescribed by the supervising speech-language pathologist to a caseload of patients/clients who demonstrate communication disorders.
-Supervision of treatment shall be in accordance with the rules and regulations specified by the board;
+Caseload assignments shall be consistent with the knowledge base and training of the licensee for the performance of the following tasks: - a. conduct speech-language screenings.
+All screening reports shall be cosigned and interpreted by the supervising speech-language pathologist;

+b. - d. ..